 While the transcript has not been human edited, we hope it will still help you to quickly find or reference useful information from the interview.

 Welcome to Deliberate Leaders.
-I am Allison Dunn, and today we have a fantastic guest.
+I am your host Allison Dunn, Executive Business Coach and founder of the Deliberate Leaders podcast.
+Today we have a fantastic guest.
 We have Guy Kawasaki, who is the chief evangelist of Canva, which is our marketing teams absolute favorite program to use for all of our graphic design and social media aspects and anything that we have to make look pretty.
 And he’s also the author of Enchantments: The Art of the Start Up and the art of social media, as well as many other books.
 He recently launched a podcast also remarkable people and I’m super excited to pick your brain a little bit about that later.
 Guy.
 Thank you so much for joining us.

 Of course.
 I mean, we’re all quarantine What else is there to do?
 It’s not like we could go surfing or anything.

 That’s right, and I feel I feel Honored, I’m having great access to people who I might not otherwise have access to.

 I appreciate that.
 I’m making the most of it myself.

 Corporate evangelist.
 And this is a type you had while you were at Apple.
 And now at Canvas, so tell me, like that sounds so angelic.
 Tell me what you get to do.